heatherfeather-code/http5122/README.md

 # http5122

-Course work for Javascript course.
+This Repo is for my course work for an introduction to Javascript course.
+Covering topics such as variables, arrays & loops, functions, etc.

 :warning: Copying code is an Academic Offense!
 Do not copy the code!